TroniusGaming/yapi/YServer.md

 - `init` - Message type sent when the connection with the game client is successfully initialized, payload contains game client setup information
 - `response` - Sent in response to a `request` message by the game client, payload contains the actual response.
 - `event` - An event has occured that the game client might need to react to, details about the event are in the payload
-- `ping` - A ping message sent to see if the client is still alive
 - `cookie` - A request to set or remove a cookie from the browser (optional)
 - `question` - A request sent when the server wants to ask the user something and requires user input (only needed in some games)

 When the client sends messages, they can only be one of the following types - explained in detail in the ***Client messages*** section:

 - `request` - Perform an action on the server (eg. bet, get-balance, ...), the payload describes which request to execute and with what parameters
-- `pong` - Client should respond with a message of this type after receiving a `ping` message from the server
 - `response` - When a `question` is received from the server and the user has given their input, this is sent to confirm the user's selection

 #### `sentTS`